danielemelini/ALMA3/README.md

 # ALMA3
 _the plAnetary Love nuMbers cAlculator_

 ALMA3 computes loading and tidal Love numbers for a spherically symmetric, radially stratified planet.
 Both real (time-domain) and complex (frequency-domain) Love numbers can be computed.
 The planetary structure can include an arbitrary number of layers, and each layer can have a different rheological law.
-Currently, ALMA3 can model the following linear rheologies: Elastic, Maxwell visco-elastic, Newtonian viscous fluid, Kelvin-Voigt solid, Burgers transient rheology and Andrade transient rheology.
+Currently, ALMA3 can model the following linear rheologies: Elastic, Maxwell visco-elastic, Newtonian viscous fluid, Kelvin-Voigt solid, Burgers and Andrade transient rheologies.

 ## Building ALMA3